Dragon Age: Origins – Ultimate Edition

 Shale is a sarcastic, moody, and sometimes stubborn, magic crystal enhanced stone warrior, who formerly belonged to a mage living in Honnleath.
 This golem works just like other companions, except for using a different set of equipment, right down to having a strange backstory for the player to learn about.

-Like I’ve been saying at the beginning, Dragon Age Origins is easily my favorite game.
+Dragon Age Origins is easily my favorite game.
 I’ve done multiple playthroughs using different classes, more so than any other game.
 The main reason being that Origins has high replay value as shown by its branching storylines.

 Whereas some games make you feel like the same person going back through a second run, only changing your answer to previously seen dialogue choices, Dragon Age: Origins is essentially centered around how you build your character, becoming a different game each time.

-Dragon Age: Origins has just the right amount challenging combat which is easy to pick up but not too complex.
+Dragon Age: Origins has just the right amount of challenging combat which is easy to pick up but not too complex.
 Being able to play it on PC expands on the RPG-based strategic elements rather than simply being another 3rd person RPG.